Dr. Adam Anderson, Professor

 E-mail: sam469@cornell.edu

-Lia is a 1st-year PhD student in the Affect and Cognition Lab and a 2021 NSF Graduate Research Fellow.
+Lia is a PhD candidate in the Affect and Cognition Lab and a 2021 NSF Graduate Research Fellow.
 She graduated from Cornell University with a B.S. honors in Human Development (2019), and also worked as Lab Manager & Research Assistant in the Holmes Lab at Yale University for two years.
 Lia is interested in using genetics and neuroimaging approaches to study age-related changes in brain function, as well as genetic risk factors for presymptomatic dementia.
 She also aims to computationally model functional networks of psychiatric disorders in the brain.
 Outside of the lab, Lia enjoys singing/rapping, producing electronic dance music, and improvising music on the piano/flute.

 E-mail: lc748@cornell.edu